 So, I learned the rather small and evolving organic mattress, bedding accessories, textiles and non-toxic upholstery markets during my four years with Furnature.
-I sourced suppliers for the natural and non-toxic ingredients, got to work with textile manufacturers who were interested in producing organic cotton upholstery fabrics as well as really grew to understand the value systems of the consumers who wanted these products back in the early 2000’s.
+I sourced suppliers for the natural and non-toxic ingredients, got to work with textile manufacturers who were interested in producing organic cotton upholstery fabrics as well as really grew to understand the values of the consumers who wanted these products back in the early 2000’s.
 I became one of them.
-Once you have knowledge, it is difficult to ignore it.
+Once you have the knowledge, it is difficult to ignore it.

 I co-founded EKLA HOME, maker of non-toxic upholstered furniture, in 2008 with Emily Kroll, the owner.
 Emily had the background in furniture design and I in the non-toxic ingredients, construction, textiles and sourcing.
 She had written a thorough business plan and was looking for funding.
 She wanted to change her business model from conventional to organic based on her own value system and lifestyle.
 She came to Furnature in 2007 to propose that we collaborate and that her factory produce pieces for Furnature on the West Coast.
 We worked with her and factory for a short period of time until it became apparent that there just wasn’t enough margin and volume to make it feasible.
 Her designs were fresh and progressive.
 She already understood the consumer because she was one of them.
 I knew that we would work well together.
 So, I left Furnature.

 It was a nine year labor of myriad emotions.
 The launch couldn’t have been at a worse time in the economy other than just before the Great Depression.
 However, we were lean and optimistic.
 We immediately embraced Oecotextiles as our upholstery fabric supplier.
 Customers love the fabrics, weave options, variety of colors and the independent non-toxic certifications.
-We worked from our homes, had no showroom, held sofa viewings in Skippy’s Coconut Ice Cream’s parking lot a couple Saturdays each month or just off the 5 when we were making Nor Cal deliveries.
+We worked from our homes, had no showroom, held sofa viewings in Skippy’s Coconut Ice Cream’s parking lot a couple Saturdays each month or met customers just off the 5 when we were making Nor Cal deliveries.
 Most customers took the leap of faith to buy sight unseen.

 There was lots of confusion after Cal Tech Bulletin 117 changed in January 2013 from an open flame test on the entire sofa to a smoldering cigarette test on the fabric.
-The change meant that the sofas didn’t not have to use toxic flame retardants in the state of California any longer as long as the upholstery fabric could pass the smoldering cigarette test, which was relatively easy for a tightly woven fabric to do so.
+The change meant that the sofas didn’t not have to use toxic flame retardants in the state of California any longer as long as the upholstery fabric could pass the smoldering cigarette test, which was relatively easy for a tightly woven natural fiber fabric to do so.
 By early 2105, many conventional upholstered furniture manufacturers had switched to non-FR foam and were clearly labeling their pieces as having no flame retardants.
 It became apparent that many consumers were satisfied with this option and didn’t have the knowledge to be concerned about all of the other nasty chemicals in upholstered furniture.
 It makes sense because there wasn’t much being written and in the media about the other components.
 (Read Oecotextile’s blog posts if you want to be enlightened.)

 A little about the custom upholstery business and then let’s add the non-toxic components factor.
 I have read about a number of start-up companies that are offering custom upholstered furniture at highly competitive prices with fast turnarounds and generous return policies.
 Some want to mirror the fast fashion industry.
 I detest fast fashion.
-I am sickened by the speed at which new collections come out, the poor quality of the pieces, the problems with the pieces ending up in landfills, the pollution that the factories that emit and the goal of encouraging people to buy cheap , buy synthetic and buy often.
+I am sickened by the speed at which new collections come out, the poor quality of the pieces, the problems with the pieces ending up in landfills, the pollution that the factories emit and the goal of encouraging people to buy cheap , buy synthetic and buy often.
 This is anathema to my values.
-Ditto for Emily.

 Many people want mattresses and furniture that can be left curbside when they move because they aren’t investment pieces and they cost more to move than to leave behind.
 This saddens me because the pieces usually end up in landfills.
 All of the synthetic ingredients continue to be problematic when incinerated.

 Shipping large, heavy pieces of furniture all over the country is a shit show.
 The process is complex and time consuming.
 It is not similar to UPS or FedEx or having a local furniture retailer schedule a delivery.
 They don’t scan the bar codes every few hours.
-Often, the sofas are just in-transit and the shippers cannot tell customers exactly where their sofas are because they don’t even know.
+Often, the sofas are just “in-transit” and the shippers cannot tell customers exactly where their sofas are because they don’t even know.
 Consumers cannot schedule deliveries for when it is convenient for them.
 They must take delivery when the shipper is in that geographical region and based on the shipper’s schedule.
 The shipper might not be back to that region for another month.

 I shy away from using the term “white glove delivery” because that implies an extremely high level of service.
-One can have that if one is willing to pay $1100 to ship an organic sofa.
-However, for $450, the shipper will offer two delivery people who plunk it down in the room of choice and ask you to sign a legal, binding document entitled a “bill of lading” without explaining that it means that you have signed for your organic sofa as being completely free of damages.
+One can have that if one is willing to pay $1500 to ship an organic sofa.
+However, for $550, the shipper will offer two delivery people who plunk it down in the room of choice and ask you to sign a legal, binding document entitled a “bill of lading” without explaining that it means that you have signed for your organic sofa as being completely free of damages.
 Most of the time, it is free of in-transit damages.
 But, sometimes legs get nicked or the upholstery fabric gets soiled.
 The pieces are stacked sideways on the trucks to fit more freight in the bed.
 This isn’t a huge issue with conventional sofas.
 However, an eco-friendly sofa with natural latex rubber and overconstructed frames weighs about 300 lbs and the rubber will shift downward, contorting the upholstery fabric along the way.
 So, sometimes when the sofas arrive, they need to be manhandled back into form.
 Some customers, understandably, are aghast and think that the sofa left our facility looking like this.
 The organic sofas are so heavy that, on a rare occasion, a shipper will choose to drag the sideways sofa rather than lift it.
 Maybe he has a hangover or is planning to give his notice.
 Who knows what possesses one to drag a sofa on the ground sideways.
 What we do know, however, is that the plastic covering will break open and the upholstery fabric will abrade.
 Sometimes in-room set up shippers will catch this and advise us of the damage so that it can be repaired before delivery.
 Sometimes, they actually just try to deliver the sofas with the side panels damaged.
 So, we are left with a sofa in Podunk North Dakota and a bill of lading that has been signed for as “clean” or without notation of damage and we absorb the expenses to hire an upholstery company to pick up the piece, repair and return it , despite our buying insurance to cover replacement.